-Container: Closable, puncture resistant, leak-proof plastic container with yellow sharps label for non-biologically contaminated material or with biohazard label for biologically hazardous material.
+Container: Closable, puncture resistant, leak-proof plastic container with yellow sharps label.
 Do not fill these containers completely.

-Disposal Procedure: When full, label with your name and lab room # and take to the red MERI collection hopper on the loading dock.
+Disposal Procedure: When full, take to the red MERI collection hopper on the loading dock.
 Custodians will not remove sharps containers from labs or hallways.

-NON HAZARDOUS TRASH: Items that present NO HAZARD if disposed of as normal trash.
+NON HAZARDOUS TRASH Items that present NO HAZARD if disposed of as normal trash.
 These items are neither sharp nor contaminated.
 This waste stream is handled directly by custodians and goes to landfill without further treatment.